Decorative service page background

 Other factors can also contribute.
 Wearing improper footwear that doesn’t provide enough support can put extra strain on your Achilles.
 Sometimes, the issue can be triggered by acute overload or even blunt trauma to the area.
 For athletes, it’s a sign that their performance recovery routine might need some attention.
 Essentially, the tendon becomes overwhelmed by the load placed on it, leading to an inflammatory reaction and the pain you feel.

-Does LLLT for Achilles Tendinopathy Actually Work?
+Does Laser Treatment for Achilles Tendonitis Really Work?

 This is the big question, isn't it?
 When you're dealing with the persistent, nagging pain of Achilles tendinopathy, you want to know if a treatment will actually deliver results.
 The short answer is yes, there's strong evidence that LLLT can be a game-changer for Achilles pain.
 It’s not a magic wand, but it’s a scientifically-backed therapy that works with your body’s natural healing processes to get you back on your feet, feeling and moving better.